frontcover/mmWave-Radar-Sensing/README.md

 - *Data Placement*
     - Before clicking on the "DCA1000 ARM" button shown below.
-Replace the the path shown below with the following: "<path_to_repo>\mmWave-Radar-Sensing\data\raw_data"
+Replace the the path shown below with the following: "<path_to_repo>\mmWave-Radar-Sensing\data\raw_data".
+The pipeline is built to process the data from that specific directory hence why that path is important.

     <img src="https://i.ibb.co/jk34Tdc/mmwave-personal-Demo.png" alt="drawing" height="300"/>

-    - Depending on the amount of data captured by the radar, mmWave Studio will save 1 or more files because each file it produces has to be at most 1 GB.
-Currently, the signal processing pipeline can only accomodate an exeriment with up to two files; however, the pipeline can be easily adjusted to accomodate more than 2 files per experiment
+    - Depending on the amount of data captured by the radar, mmWave Studio will save 1 or more files because each file it produces has to be 1 GBat most.
+Currently, the signal processing pipeline can only accomodate an experiment with up to two files; however, the pipeline can be easily adjusted to accomodate more than 2 files per experiment if needed

 - *Saving Chrip Configuration*

     - Make sure that you save the chrip configuration for your experiment because the chirp parameters are needed for signal processing later.
-Feel free to save the file under "<path_to_repo>\mmWave-Radar-Sensing\data\raw_data"
+Feel free to save the file under "<path_to_repo>\mmWave-Radar-Sensing\data\chrip_configurations".
+    This path is not specifically used in the signal processing pipeline.
+It's simply there for convenience whenever manual reference is needed later to input those parameters into the pipeline.

     <img src="https://i.ibb.co/9h0ykcG/mmwave-personal-Demo-2.png" alt="drawing" height="300"/>